 1. Put Your Audience First.

 Your audience is the most important consideration for your email newsletter.
 Work to segment your audience from the beginning so they only get relevant, high-impact messages.
-A handful of on-target messages do more work than a daily email that’s hit and miss.
+A handful of on-target messages do more work than a daily email that’s hit or miss.

-2. Have One CTA at a Time.
+2. Include One CTA at a Time.

-3. Optimize for the Mobile Web.
+3. Optimize for the Mobile Devices.

 4. Be Consistent About Email.